ping-cash/ping-cash/README.md

 Investors: 10%

 ## Repurchasing Plan
-Buy back token from the market back and
+Every month 10% of the profits will be used for buying back the tokens for burning.

 ## Funds Usage
 Development